jrnold/r4ds-exercise-solutions/docs/vectors.md

 ```
 If indexing gets a vector of positive integers, it will select those indexes;
 if it receives a vector of negative integers, it will drop those indexes.
-Thus, `x[-which(x > 0)]` ends up droping the elements for which `x > 0` is true,
+Thus, `x[-which(x > 0)]` ends up dropping the elements for which `x > 0` is true,
 and keeps all the other elements and their original values, including `NA` and `NaN`.

 There's one other special case that we should consider.
 How do these two expressions work with
 an empty vector?

 ```r